Here are some notes about cookies that I keep forgetting..

-Or you can set it from server by setting following in the response header.
+Or you can set it from the server by setting following in the response header.

 Set-Cookie: password=secret; secure;

 Set-Cookie: access_token=secretpanda; HttpOnly;

-This isn’t directly related to cookies, but if you are using cookie for authentication, or using to transmit sensitive information, here are some things to consider.
+This isn’t directly related to cookies, but if you are using a cookie for authentication, or using it to transmit sensitive information, here are some things to consider.

 (Stateful) CSRF Token

-For server side session enabled site, you can do following..
+For a server-side session enabled site, you can do the following.

 - First of all, make sure there is no possibility of XSS (easier said than done.. but otherwise rest of the mitigations are pointless)

 - Generate a random token (called CSRF token) that is associated with the user’s current session on the server side.

-- Send this token on each page load and make the submit form submit the token back to the server as part of form parameters.
+- Send this token on each page load and make the submit form submit the token back to the server.